USA: Cookie regulation in California, Virginia, Utah, Colorado, and Connecticut - towards a harmonised approach

 Likewise, the CPRA states that precise geolocation means 'any data used or intended to be used to locate a consumer within a geographic area that is equal to or less than the area of a circle with a radius of 1,850 feet, except as prescribed by regulations'.

-Definition of sale of personal data
+Definition of a sale of personal information

 The Global Privacy Control